thepeopleseason/mtg_archenemy/README.md

 Instructions
 ------------

-- Navigate to the page from a browser--clicking on any scheme will cause a new scheme to load.
+- Navigate to the page from a browser--clicking on any scheme or hitting `<ENTER>` will set a new non-ongoing scheme in motion.
 - Any ongoing scheme will stay visible until you hit the `Abandon` button on the scheme.
 - If you run out of schemes in your deck, your starting deck will be reshuffled (minus any active ongoing schemes).